AstrOOnauta/react-native-international-phone-number/README.md

 ## Features

-- 📱 Works with iOS, Android (Cross-platform) and Expo;
+- 📱 Works with iOS, Android (Cross-platform), Expo and Web;
 - 🎨 Lib with UI customizable;
 - 🌎 Phone Input Mask according with the selected country;
 - 👨‍💻 Functional and class component support;